Searching for Periodicity in FRB 20240114A: Abstract

 \section{Abstract}

 FRB 20240114A is extraordinarily active, and therefore presents an opportunity to search for the periodicity predicted by magnetar models of Fast Radio Bursts (FRB). \cite{Z25} observed 11,553 bursts, including 3196 on MJD 60381 (March 12, 2024).
-We find no significant peak in the periodogram of those bursts, which occur within 15628 s, short enough that even with a characteristic slowing age of 1 year a signal with period $\ge 0.1\,$s it would not significantly dephase within the observation.
+We find no significant peak in the periodogram of those 3196 bursts, which occur within 15628 s. {This interval is} short enough that even with a characteristic slowing age of 1 year {a periodicity $\ge 0.1\,$s} would not significantly dephase within the observation.
 Introducing modulation artificially shows that an amplitude of 0.15 would have been detected robustly.
-Implications for magnetar models of FRB are briefly considered.

 \keywords{radio transient sources}